cerb/cerb.github.io/_packages/chat-bot.md

 - **worklistSearch()**
 - **worklistSearchConfirmation()**

-These are reusable sub-behaviors called [subroutines](/docs/bots/#subroutines).
+These are reusable sub-behaviors called **subroutines**.
 Subroutines have access to the same dictionary of placeholders as the overall behavior.
 You can _call_ a subroutine any number of times throughout a behavior by using actions, but a subroutine will never run on its own.

 Let's take a closer look at the **say()** subroutine.
 It has one action: